airladon/ThisIGet/src/content/Math/Geometry_1/Radians/explanation/ivid/script.md

 <!--
 Now the x in the expression can also be angle, and so this can also be interpreted as the vertical component of the angle, and the angle effectively are the same at small angles. -->

-This is a tremendously useful relationship, and is used as a simplification in many proofs showing other relationships.
+This is a tremendously useful relationship, and is used as a simplification in many proofs.

 # 26, 27
 For instance, in calculus, you can use it to show the derivative of the sine function is the cosine function, and then from that show that the sine function can be expressed as an infinite series.